Pumpkin Patches, Hayrides, Corn Mazes, Halloween and Trick-or-Treat Events

 801 High House Rd., Cary

 Oct.
-27, 4-7 p.m.
+26, 4-7 p.m.
 Admission is free.
-Take a carved pumpkin to Bond Park anytime from 4-5:30 p.m. and watch it set sail across the lake in a flotilla that begins at 6:30 p.m.
-Attendees who enter a pumpkin or dress in appropriate Halloween costumes can enjoy a discounted boat ride prior to the flotilla.
+Take a carved pumpkin to Bond Park anytime between 4-5:30 p.m. and watch it set sail across the lake in a twilight flotilla that begins at 6:30 p.m.
+Attendees who enter a pumpkin in the flotilla or dress in appropriate Halloween costumes can enjoy a discounted boat ride prior to the event.